Mayvenn/standalone-test-server/README.md

       (.stop server))))
 ```

-You can avoid the let-try-finally boilerplate with the `with-standalone-server`
-macro.

 ### with-standalone-server (macro)

+You can avoid the let-try-finally boilerplate of `standalone-server` with the
+`with-standalone-server` macro.

 It assumes the first binding is the server: